KevinNavarreteParra/unlv_psc_math_intro/README.md

 # UNLV Political Science Math Introduction

 This repository contains a draft of the UNLV political science math introduction.
+This project's purpose is to be a helpful guide for incoming political science students at UNLV.
+It will take readers through the basic math skills that would help them as they go into their research methods courses (PSC 701 and 702).
+As such, the document will have relevant subject matter for both courses.
+This document can also act as a reference for UNLV political science students who have already taken the relevant methods courses but would like a math review.

+**Please note: this repository is a work in progress.** I will update this as I find the time.
+My goal is to work on this in spare office hours I have as the department methods TA.

 ## The `math_intro` Folder